benhawker/cloudformation-spike/README.md

 $ chmod +x bin/deploy_pipeline
 ```

-Within this script you scpecify the parameter overrides for:
+Within this script you specify the parameter overrides for:

 ```
 GitHubToken